Abdoronic/UVa-Solutions-Java/README.md

-Java Solution for some UVa problems
+Java Solutions for some UVa problems